Premature burial: Accidental burial

 In 2014 in Peraia, Thessaloniki, in Macedonia, Greece, the police discovered that a 45-year-old woman was buried alive and died of asphyxia after being declared clinically dead by a private hospital; she was discovered just shortly after being buried, by children playing near the cemetery who heard screams from inside the earth; her family was reported to be considering suing the hospital which was responsible.
 In 2015, it was reported that a separate incident also occurred in 2014 in Peraia, Thessaloniki.
 In Macedonia, Greece, a police investigation concluded that a 49-year-old woman was buried alive after being declared dead due to cancer; her family reported that they could hear her scream from inside the earth at the cemetery shortly after burial, and the investigation revealed that she died of heart failure inside her coffin.
 Later, it was discovered that medication given to her by her physicians as part of her cancer treatment was what caused her to be mistakenly declared clinically dead.

-In 2018, according to some reports, Rosangela Almeida dos Santos (Riachão das Neves, Brazil) was also buried alive.
+In 2018, according to some reports, Rosangela Almeida dos Santos was buried alive in Riachão das Neves, Brazil.
 The woman, who was declared dead in hospital at the age of 37, was soon buried, but visitors to the cemetery heard noises coming from the depths of her grave.
 After 11 days, the grave was dug up and the woman's mutilated body was discovered.
 Some say she was buried alive and tried to get out of the coffin.
 She was already dead at the time of the excavation.
 It is believed that she may have died not long before.
 The incident was also recorded on video.

 The family of Timesha Beauchamp of Southfield, Michigan called 911 on August 23, 2020, when they found her unresponsive at home.
 Upon arrival, paramedics found her to be unresponsive and not breathing.
 After they provided cardiopulmonary resuscitation for 30 minutes, she was pronounced dead by a local emergency department physician based on the medical information provided by the paramedics on the scene.
-Resuscitation efforts were discontinued, and Beauchamp was taken to a funeral home in Detroit.
+Resuscitation efforts were discontinued, and Beauchamp was taken to Cole funeral home in Detroit.
 Staff at the funeral home were preparing to embalm her body when they found her to be breathing.
-She was taken to Children’s Hospital of Michigan, where she died on October 18, 2020.
+She was first taken to Sinai-Grace Hospital then later transferred to Children's Hospital of Michigan, where she died on October 18, 2020.

 In 2022, a body bag was delivered to a Shanghai funeral home during the Omicron variant of the COVID-19 pandemic.
 Two of the employees detected life signs in the bag, saved the woman and stopped a premature burial.